 Wycombe manager Gareth Ainsworth believes his side ‘have to get 46 points’ to stay in the Championship.

-This is the maximum number of points Wanderers can now finish on following their 2-2 draw at Swansea City on April 17, which saw the Chairboys throw away a two-goal lead in the final 10 minutes.
+This is the maximum number of points Wanderers can now finish with following their 2-2 draw at Swansea City on April 17, which saw the Chairboys throw away a two-goal lead in the final 10 minutes.

 The result means Wycombe stay bottom on 34 points and are currently nine points from safety with four games to go.